 What makes email marketing campaigns so beneficial?

 Before you put in the time and energy that email marketing requires, it’s understandable to wonder if it’s all worth it.
-You might rethink these thoughts after learning the many benefits of email marketing.
+You might rethink these thoughts after learning the many benefits of email marketing for startups.

 According to HubSpot, 59% of those surveyed report that marketing emails influence their purchasing decisions.
 When the right email reaches someone at a time they’re ready to buy, magic happens for the company sending that digital message.